AhmedNasserabdelkareem/PlayWithStreams/README.md

 ![](stream/screenshots/main.PNG)

+- Note : You should include external jars to the Project.
+- You can find these jars in stream/src/Jars Directory

 - The Dashboard will start to track the data of everyday of the month.
 - Note : Orange bracket to indicate FHV Taxis.